-Dear Naomi, a core tenet of hygge is community - time spent with loved-ones - and that's what I want to talk about today.
+A core tenet of hygge is community - time spent with loved-ones - and that's what I want to talk about today.
 As Wiking puts it, "While you can hygge by yourself, hygge mostly happens in small groups of close friends or family."
 Food is also very hyggelig (hygge-like), so the combination of delicious Christmas food and the company of our nearest and dearest should be one of the most comforting, pleasurable times to be had.

 But I'm struggling just how to articulate my thoughts on "Christmas community" in this email.
 I feel like there is often a disconnect between the community and convivial atmosphere that we imagine and long for at Christmas... and the reality, which all-too-often falls short of our expectations.